Medical Dermatology in Buffalo, NY

-If you have a skincare concern, Lisa S. Ball, NP at the Neiman Dermatology Building is here to help!
+If you have a skincare concern, Lisa S. Ball, NP at the Neiman Dermatology Building in Buffalo, NY is here to help!

 Acne is the term used for the blocked pores, pimples, and deeper lumps that can appear typically on the face, neck, chest, back, shoulders, and upper arms.
 Acne is the most common skin disease in the country, affecting mostly teenagers, although patients of all ages can suffer from this condition.
 Treatment for acne may include topical medications, antibiotics, Accutane, or blu-light therapy.